Oxiracetam

 Oxiracetam (developmental code name ISF 2522) is a nootropic drug of the racetam family and a very mild stimulant.
 Several studies suggest that the substance is safe even when high doses are consumed for a long period of time.
 However, the mechanism of action of the racetam drug family is still a matter of research.
 Oxiracetam is not approved by Food and Drug Administration for any medical use in the United States.

 Clinical findings

-There has been effort put into investigating the possible use of oxiracetam as a medication to attenuate the symptoms of dementia.
-However, no convincing results were obtained from studies of patients with Alzheimer's dementia or organic solvent abuse.
+Oxiracetam has been studied to determine if it has an effect on symptoms of dementia, but no consistent results were obtained in patients with Alzheimer's dementia or organic solvent abuse.

-Tests performed on patients with mild to moderate dementia experienced beneficial effects measured by higher scores on tests for logical performance, attention, concentration, memory and spatial orientation.
+Patients with mild to moderate dementia experienced some beneficial effects, measured by higher scores on tests for logical performance, attention, concentration, memory and spatial orientation.
 Improvement was also seen in patients with exogenic post-concussion syndrome, organic brain syndromes and other dementias.
+It seem to be ineffective for enhancing memory and cognitive function in patients with mild to moderate TBI.

-Oxiracetam-treated DBA mice demonstrated a significant increase in spatial learning performance as determined by the Morris water navigation task, compared to controls.
+Oxiracetam-treated laboratory mice demonstrated a significant increase in spatial learning performance as determined by the Morris water navigation task, compared to controls.
 This increase in performance was correlated to an increase in membrane-bound PKC.